reachingDef/reveal.js/slides.md

 --

-<img height="600"; width="auto"; src="images/ProtoNormal.png"/>

---

-<img height="600"; width="auto"; src="images/ProtoBufferFull.png"/>

---

-experiment (1) (additional graphics)
+experiment
-* three parties: controller, TLS server and client
-* controller loads list of all cipher suites
 * controller sends current CS to client
 * (number of iterations, total payload size, size of a single packet)
 * here (1000, 10000, 1000)
+* since TLS asymmetric protocol: roles change

+Note:
 * read: each cipher suite was measured 1000 times.
 During each iteration, a total of 10000 bytes was exchanged, where each packet was 1000 byte large

-* since TLS asymmetric protocol: roles change
+--

+<img height="600"; width="auto"; src="images/ProtoNormal.png"/>

+Note:
+* CLI_INS_HANDSHAKE has parameter to enforce cipher suite

+--

+<img height="600"; width="auto"; src="images/ProtoBufferFull.png"/>

 --